jayinai/ml-interview/README.md

 ### Random forest

 Random forest improves bagging further by adding some randomness.
-In random forest, only a subset of features are selected at random to construct a tree.
+In random forest, only a subset of features are selected at random to construct a tree (while often not subsample instances).
 The benefit is that random forest **decorrelates** the trees.

 For example, suppose we have a dataset.
 There is one very predicative feature, and a couple of moderately predicative features.
 In bagging trees, most of the trees